jhhest/maps_feature/Documentation/Open_Points_List.md

 [ ] Projectstart
 [ ] Projectplan
 [ ] The Repository is not private to be able to use gitkraken.
+[ ] Can we use: https://github.com/jhhest/maps_feature/projects/ for tasklist, kanban boards, etc.

 Practical questions?
 [ ] When will we make planning